mwmeyer/listy-text/README.md

-#Listy-Text
+##Listy-Text
-###A JavaScript plugin to make gathering lists of data with text inputs more user friendly and intuitive.
+Listy-Text is a JavaScript plugin to make gathering lists of data with text inputs more user friendly and intuitive.
+It relies on Jquery.
 See the project page for examples and usage.

 ##Author
 - Email: matthewwilliammeyer@gmail.com